 "It's important for construction companies and crews to take time-outs and just really check in — 'How's everyone doing?' — and think about what's under the hard hat," he recommended.
 "We bring our distractions to work, and those distractions can be catastrophic in serious injuries and fatalities, or quality defects.
 So it's very important for us to be our brothers' and sisters' keepers."

-Both interviews are available in the video above.
-Click here for more mental health resources for home building professionals from NAHB.
+Both interviews are available in the video below.
+For more mental health resources for home building professionals, visit nahb.org